-The proposed cannabis business would be located entirely within an area designated "Mixed Use: High Density/Commercial" in the neighborhood land use diagram of the General Plan and Local Coastal Plan (LCP).
+The proposed cannabis business would be located entirely within an area designated "Commercial" in the neighborhood land use diagram of the General Plan and Local Coastal Plan (LCP) and designated Mixed Use in the Rockaway Specific Plan.
 The use, if approved, would be consistent with the following General Plan policies:

-Community Facilities Policy 4: Meet basic social needs of City residents, such as transportation, housing, health, information and referral services, and safety, consistent with financial constraints.
+☐ Community Facilities Policy 4: Meet basic social needs of City residents, such as transportation, housing, health, information and referral services, and safety, consistent with financial constraints.

-Discussion: The proposed cannabis business would provide a lawful source of medicinal, as well as adult-use, cannabis to Pacifica's residents, thereby helping to meet their health needs without a commitment of public financial resources.
+The proposed cannabis business would provide a lawful source of medicinal, as well as adult-use, cannabis to Pacifica's residents, thereby helping to meet their health needs without a commitment of public financial resources.
 As expressed at the public hearings held during development of the City's Marijuana Ordinances, many Pacifica residents rely on medicinal cannabis to treat various maladies.